guardian/delete-expired-formstack-data/README.md

   This was to mitigate against the (historical) limit of 25 users per Formstack account.

-- _How do you get credentials to make authenticated Formstack API calls?_
+- _If new credentials are required to make authenticated Formstack API calls, who can these be obtained from?_

-  All API calls require an access token; this can be provided by TODO.
-GET requests for submissions also require the password that is used to encrypt submissions i.e. the encryption password; this can be provided by TODO
+  All API calls require an access token; this can be provided by IT Service Desk.
+GET requests for submissions also require the password that is used to encrypt submissions i.e. the encryption password; this can be provided by Central Production.

 - _There are other Formstack lambdas in the [identity-processes](https://github.com/guardian/identity-processes) repository.